zerotow logo

 • Press the center button, then within 5 seconds, tap the trigger.

-• Remote stays unlocked for 10–30 seconds depending on profile.
+• Remote stays unlocked for 10–30 seconds depending on profile settings.

 2. Remote GPS